logicalclocks/hopsworks/docs/admin/user.md

 # User Management
-Whether you run Hopsworks on-premise or on the cloud hopsworks.ai, you have a Hopsworks cluster which contains all users and projects.
+Whether you run Hopsworks on-premise, or on the cloud using [hopsworks.ai](https://managed.hopsworks.ai), you have a Hopsworks cluster which contains all users and projects.

 ## Cluster users
 All the users of your Hopsworks instance have access to your cluster with different access rights.